 NORTH CHARLESTON, S.C.
-(WCBD) – Thousands of years of history is unfolding after the discovery of a canoe in the Cooper River and experts are showcasing it to Native American tribes across South Carolina.
+(WCBD) – Thousands of years of history are unfolding after the discovery of a canoe in the Cooper River.
+Experts are showcasing it to Native American tribes across South Carolina.

 “To be able to see something that my ancestors created thousands of years ago is amazing,” says Lamar Nelson, Chief of Eastern Cherokee and Southern Iroquois tribes.